zenril/reado/README.md

 ## Todo

+-   make `pause` and `done` use the same process, I should be able to start a finished story downloading new chapters.
+Should always be able to read the html file. maybe I just save the index.html as a fragment and serve the fragment in a layout compiled by the server.
 -   split sets of chapters into their own files.
 -   make it good
--   make `pause` and `done` use the same process, I should be able to start a finished story downloading new chapters.
 -   move puppeteer get into the kitchen sink file
 -   make sure it can download multiple stories at the same time.
 -   remove the `JOB` const and just store the status in the json file.